MeteaCSC/Website/src/pages/faq.md

 ### Q: Will I need to bring a laptop?

 It largly depends on what you are doing within the club.
 There are online versions for a lot of software we use (a great example being [google colab](https://colab.google/)) which can be accessed on Chromebook, but not everything.

+# Getting involved

+Unhappy with how the website looks?
+So are we!
+If you are curious in helping out talk with one of the leaders or check out our github to get involved.